Sgt. Maj. Goodyear Relinquishes Post to Sgt. Maj. Dorsey

 |0

 This work, Sgt.
 Maj.
 Goodyear Relinquishes Post to Sgt.
 Maj.
-Dorsey [Image 8 of 8], by LCpl Brenna Ritchie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Dorsey, by Sgt Aidan Hekker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.